-31 March 2018 31 December 2017
+30 September 2018 31 December 2017

+At 1 January Receivables written off during the period / year as 20,556 20,556

-20,556 20,556
+uncollectible 20,556 20,556

-20.556 20,556

-2018

 The other classes within trade and other receivables do not contain impaired assets and are not past due.
 Based on the credit history of these other classes, it is expected that these amounts will be received when due.
 The group does not hold any collateral in relation to these receivables.